 In your Ayutthaya tour, there is one thing that is the most popular image of local postcard you should never miss, the Wat Phra Mahathat.
 If that doesn't ring a bell, let's make it clear.

 Wat Phra Mahathat, literally meaning "Monastery of the Great Relic", was established in around 14 century and had been serving for royal use.
-Following the Khmer concept of temple construction, it's a vast complex of temple platforms which houses 77 delicate stupas and a stunning 77-meter-high chedi.
-Amongst these great works the biggest drive for visitors is a Buddha head overgrown by bodhi tree roots all round it, peering peacefully forward, which invokes a somewhat enigmatic atmosphere.
+Following the Khmer concept of temple construction, it's a vast complex of temple platforms which houses 77 delicate stupas and a stunning77-meter-high chedi.
+Amongst these great works, the biggest drive for visitors is a Buddha head overgrown by bodhi tree roots all around it, peering peacefully forward, which invokes a somewhat enigmatic atmosphere.